Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

-    smaller things where we have compatibility fallback functions but want architectures able to override them with optimized ones, we should either use weak functions (appropriate for some cases), or the symbol that protects them should be the same symbol we use.
+    smaller things where we have compatibility fallback functions but want architectures able to override them with optimized ones, we should either use weak functions (appropriate for some cases), or the woke symbol that protects them should be the woke same symbol we use.

     See: https://lore.kernel.org/lkml/CA+55aFycQ9XJvEOsiM3txHL5bjUc8CeKWJNR_H+MiicaddB42Q@mail.gmail.com/